CSCfi/rems/docs/architecture/018-ega-integration.md

 ## Solution

 To enable pushing permissions, we have implemented a new v2 entitlement push.
-It supports multiple simultaneous integrations as well as types, of which ˋ:egaˋ is the only one implemented so far.
+It supports multiple simultaneous integrations as well as types, of which `:ega` is the only one implemented so far.

 The push is done by the same entitlement background task as before.